Ray, Thornback ray, Roker

-Landings have increased from 2011, however the level of discards and discard mortality is unknown and therefore, fishing mortality is unknown.
-In 2017, ICES species-specific landings minimum estimate based on reported landings was 371 tonnes whilst the landings corresponding to advice 212 tonnes.
-Therefore, there is concern for fishing mortality.
+There are no clear fishing mortality trends.
+There are a lack of discard data and discard survivability data and therefore, true fishing mortality is unknown.
+However, in 2017, ICES species-specific landings: minimum estimate based on reported landings was 294 tonnes, whilst the landings corresponding to advice 145 tonnes.
+Therefore there is concern for fishing mortality.
 Low Resilience.

 Criterion score: 0.75 info